REDUCING OUR FOOTPRINT FROM THE FACTORY TO YOUR FRONT DOOR

 From when a product leaves the manufacturer’s factory to the moment it reaches your hands (and beyond), we are finding new, efficient and energy-conscious ways to reduce our footprint.
 For us, that is what ‘Better Retail’ is all about.

-We are increasing our activities on climate action and by the end of 2021 will operate on 100% renewable energy.
-We are also reviewing and reducing how much energy we use, beginning with our owned and operated buildings.
-We have a target to reduce our overall energy consumption in these buildings by 30% (from 2018) by 2025, and our parent company BESTSELLER is going even further by building its very own solar power plant.
+We are increasing our activities on climate action and since the end of 2021 our own and operated buildings are covered by 100% renewable electricity.
+We are also reviewing and reducing how much electricity we use, beginning with our owned and operated buildings.
+We have a target to reduce our overall energy consumption in these buildings by 30% (from 2018) by 2025.

 Reducing waste is another focus for us.
 A heck of a lot of time, energy and resources goes into the clothes we make, and we want that to change.
 That is why we are focused on incorporating a circular mindset and lean production principles into the way we design, make, package, store and transport our products.